-Consult the final print version via google preview.
+The final print version of this chapter is available in google preview.

 Please cite as: Deflem, Mathieu.
 2015.
 “Lady Gaga – The Scream of a Rock Star.”
 Pp. 73-93 in Pop-Frauen der Gegenwart: Körper – Stimme – Image.
 Vermarktungsstrategien zwischen Selbstinszenierung und Fremdbestimmung, edited by Christa Brüstle.
 Bielefeld: transcript.